waku-org/js-waku/guides/relay-receive-send-messages.md

 Before starting, you need to choose a _Content Topic_ for your dApp.
 Check out the [how to choose a content topic guide](choose-content-topic.md) to learn more about content topics.

-For this guide, we are using a unique content topic: `/relay-guide/1/chat/proto`.
+For this guide, we are using a single content topic: `/relay-guide/1/chat/proto`.

 # Installation